gmatiass/gmatiass/README.md

 Graduated in Electronic Engineering at the Federal Technological University of Paraná.
 I worked on projects in the field of embedded systems and microcontrollers.

 Nowadays I work in development and maintenance of a ERP system (Oracle PL/SQL) in a team that uses agile methodologies with Scrum and Kanban.
-However, I love webdev and now I'm focused in learning .Net and Node.js, looking for more experience (and a job in webdev 🙃).
+However, I love webdev and now I'm focused in learning .NET and Node.js, looking for more experience (and a job in webdev 🙃).

-<b>Stack:</b> C# - .NET Framework - .NET Core - ASP.NET MVC - ASP.NET Core - EF Framework - EF Core - TypeScript - Oracle PL/SQL - HTML / CSS / JS.
+<b>Stack:</b> .NET / C# - Node.js / JS / TS - Oracle PLSQL - HTML / CSS.

 ---